Solar Array Development Requires Site-Specific Planning

 For solar installation sites that will disturb more than one acre of land during construction activities, a stormwater pollution prevention plan (SWPPP) is required.
 Snyder & Associates considers the SWPPP a necessary and sound environmental practice.
 An SWPPP contains Best Management Practices (BMP) for protecting the site from erosion and sedimentation through mitigation measures, such as native vegetation, swales, bioretention areas, and silt fences.

 Laying the Groundwork for Seamless Construction Staging & Regulatory Coordination

-The extensive and diligent design efforts created by our team upfront are crucial to ensure ample space for onsite construction activities.
+The extensive and diligent design efforts created by our team upfront are crucial to ensure ample space for on-site construction activities.
 Construction staging, access, and lay-down areas are all critical for a successful build.
-This planning also has a positive influence on bid prices, as a convenient construction site ultimately lowers the bid cost for the overall project.
+This planning also positively influences bid prices, as a convenient construction site ultimately lowers the bid cost for the overall project.

 Snyder & Associates has provided services for numerous solar energy projects across Iowa, Texas, New Mexico, and Nevada.
 When designing large-scale, ground-mounted solar energy facilities, our team can leverage a full range of civil engineering services to ensure that every goal is met for our client.
-Our multi-disciplinary engineering professionals have the expertise to efficiently design solar array installation sites along with all necessary site mitigations.
-We’ll thoughtfully balance the expectations in quality and cost while also ensuring that the final product satisfies the highest standards of professional compliance — for our clients, and the customers they serve.
+Our multi-disciplinary engineering professionals have the expertise to design solar array installation sites and all necessary site mitigations efficiently.
+We’ll thoughtfully balance the expectations in quality and cost while ensuring that the final product satisfies the highest professional compliance standards — for our clients and their customers.